Published: 2026-05-04

 The guidance requires comprehensive action logging that captures not merely failures and errors but the full sequence of agent decisions, tool calls, data reads, and outputs across every workflow [1].
 This requirement is operationally significant because the default logging infrastructure of most enterprise systems was designed around human activity patterns — it captures access events, authentication events, and system errors, but does not capture the granular decision sequence of an autonomous agent operating at machine speed across many systems simultaneously.

 Effective agentic AI observability requires instrumenting the agent at the tool call level, capturing inputs and outputs for every external interaction, and forwarding that telemetry to a security information and event management system capable of detecting behavioral anomalies at the required volume.
-The guidance also calls for guardrail trigger alerts — notifications when an agent’s behavior approaches or exceeds defined constraints — and for rollback capabilities that allow an agent’s actions to be reversed when an incident is detected [1].
-Rollback capability can be particularly demanding to implement for agents that interact with systems not designed with reversal in mind — a common condition in legacy integration patterns — because it requires that agent-initiated changes to external systems be structured in a way that supports reversal.
+The guidance also calls for guardrail trigger alerts — notifications when an agent’s behavior approaches or exceeds defined constraints — and for rollback capabilities that allow an agent’s actions to be reversed when an incident is detected [4].
+Rollback capability is particularly demanding to implement, because it requires that agent-initiated changes to external systems be structured in a way that supports reversal, which is not a property of most existing tool integration patterns.
+AARM’s Context Accumulator (an append-only, hash-chained session log), Receipt Generator, and Telemetry Exporter components define exactly this observability surface in standardized form, and ATF’s Behavior control area defines the corresponding monitoring, anomaly detection, and intent-alignment verification disciplines [19][20].

 Implementation Roadmap